 During a DUI investigation, a police officer may request different kinds of tests.
 The most common tests are the roadside exercises.
 The roadsides are a series of physical activities an officer will ask you to perform when he or she suspects you have been drinking.
 Examples of these tests are the walk and turn, the one leg stand, the Romberg alphabet, and the finger-to-nose.
 Each of these tests are supposed to be divided attention tasks to test your ability to perform multiple tasks at the same time.
 Even sober, these are not easily performed.
 The officer has a list of things he or she is looking for as you perform the task and will note whenever you do one of these things incorrectly.
 The officer will later testify that your mistakes are what indicated you were under the influence of alcohol or drugs.

 After the roadsides are completed, the officer will likely arrest you and bring you to the police station for further testing.
 At the BAT, the officer will request a sample of your breath to determine your blood alcohol content.
-They will tell you that, if you refuse to take this test, your driver’s license will be suspended for a period of 12 months for a first offense and a period of 18 months for a second offense.
-What they do not tell you, however, is that if you take the test and blow above the legal limit of .08, your driver’s license will also be suspended for a period of 6 months for a first offense.
-They also don’t mention that your high breath reading will be used to convict you at trial and that it is often more difficult for your attorney to convince a jury that you are not guilty once you have blown into their machine.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) advises that you do have a choice when it comes to consenting to BAC testing.
+However, if you refuse to take this test, your driver’s license will be suspended for a period of 12 months for a first offense and a period of 18 months for a second offense.
+What they do not tell you though is that if you take the test and blow above the legal limit of .08, your driver’s license will also be suspended for a period of 6 months for a first offense.
+They also don’t mention that your high breath reading will be used to convict you at trial and that it is often more difficult for your lawyer to convince a jury that you are not guilty once you have blown into their machine.

 Where serious bodily injury or death is involved, police may require an actual blood test.
 This has become more complicated in recent years as the United States Supreme Court has determined that in many of these cases, a warrant is necessary before the officer can draw blood.
 For many years, it was believed that any time an office believed there was alcohol or drugs involved in a case where there was an accident with serious bodily injury or death, they could take your blood without a warrant.
 The Court has recently ruled against them on this issue, but officers continue to try.